Last updated: September 25, 2020

 Follow these Trademark Usage Guidelines when referring to Code42 trademarks, products and services.

 Code42 allows the following uses of Code42 trademarks:

 - Referring to Code42 Products or Services.
 You may use Code42 trademarks in text to refer to Code42’s products and services.

 - Use in Marketing Materials by Authorized Partners.
 If you are a Code42-authorized partner, you may use Code42 trademarks in promotional, sales and advertising materials to refer to the Code42 products and services that you use or sell subject to your partner agreement with Code42.
 For example, if (and to the extent) permitted by its agreement with Code42, a partner enrolled in the Managed Service Provider Program may describe its service as being “Powered by Code42® CrashPlan® technology.”

 Code42 prohibits the following uses of Code42 trademarks:

 - Company, Product or Service Name.
-You must not use Code42 trademark in any part of your company, product or service name.
+You must not use Code42 trademarks in any part of your company, product or service name.

 - Domain Name or Social Media Profile.
 You must not register a domain name or create any website, social media account or group that incorporates any Code42 trademark in a way that the public is likely to confuse as affiliation with Code42.